edixos/Nauticus/README.md

 The Nauticus Controller provides an easy-to-use interface that allows users to create and manage Spaces through the Kubernetes API.
 This means that users can use the same Kubernetes resources to define the desired state of their Spaces and the controller will ensure that the actual state of the Spaces matches the desired state.
 This declarative approach to managing Spaces makes it easy for users to understand and troubleshoot their cluster.

+For detailed [documentation](https://edixos.github.io/nauticus), please refer to our official documentation.

 ## Status

 The Nauticus Controller is currently under development.
 This means that the controller is functional, but it may not yet be fully tested, and there may be bugs or unfinished features.